 An intrauterine device (IUD) is a T-shaped device that an obstetrician-gynecologist (OB-GYN) places in the uterus to prevent pregnancy.
-However, some can still become pregnant with an IUD.
+It is possible to become pregnant with an IUD, but it is rare.

 If a woman with an IUD thinks that they may be pregnant, they should schedule an appointment with a doctor as soon as possible.